MollyKressler/obsidianKressler/Instructions for use of .R code and datafiles for Manuscript 'Habitat or Safety?...'.md

 **All analyses and outcomes can be conducted and/or produced from these starting six data sets.**
 The data sets will be described in no particular order.
 They can be found in the folder 'data' on the manuscript repo. [remember to put in the link here]

-- Detection data, collected and provided by Evan Byrnes: ![[EB2020e_noaccel_manuscript.csv]]![[EB2019e_noaccel_manuscript 1.csv]]
+- Detection data
 	- Acoustic telemetry data
 	- 2019 - 2020
 - Habitat data, collected by Drone Adventures in partnerhsip with Save Our Seas Foundation and the Bimini Biological Field Station Foundation:
-	- provded as a shapefile, ESRI
+	- provded as a shapefile, ESRI, by Matthew Smukall
 	- open using the 'sf' package in R
 	- Habitat is classified in vectors
 - Center point of the cental mangrove forest int he North Bimini estuary
-	- provided as a shapefile, KML
+	- provided as a shapefile, KML, produced by Molly Kressler using Google Earth
 	- open using the 'sf' package in R
 - Bounding box which extends beyodn the habitat data coverage, 'bigger box'
-	- provided as a shapefile, ESRI
+	- provided as a shapefile, ESRI, produced by Molly Kressler using Google Earth
 	- open using the 'sf' package in R
 - Tidal data
-	- downloaded from the USA National Oceanographic and Atmospheric Association public website.
+	- downloaded from the USA National Oceanographic and Atmospheric Association public website, by Molly Kressler
 	- collated into years, 2019 & 2020
 - Bimini land countours
-	-  provided as a shapefile, ESRI
+	-  provided as a shapefile, ESRI, by Matthew Smukall
 	- open using the 'sf' package in R

-{'r'}
-testing<-testing
-{'r'}

 ---